 If it resembled more of a modern photograph, would we all be equally interested?
 It’s the early state of this image in of itself which brings up these relevant questions and gets us to start thinking about things.

 The Boulevard du Temple doesn’t look like much at first glance.
 We realize there must be some historical importance.
-But in a much deeper sense, we are looking at one of the first, beautiful photographs of every day life and society.
+But in a much deeper sense, we are looking at one of the first, beautiful photographs of everyday life and society.

 In today’s modern era, I would argue that most people take photography for granted.
 It’s become such a common part of our culture, from the first newspapers to scans, from television to even the Internet.
 A lot of us even have cameras on our cell phones — instantly, we can take a picture and the rest of the world can see it in near real-time.
 We operate these devices and really don’t appreciate the technological miracle we hold in our hands.
 The significance of this first photograph of a human is that has given rise to a deeper understanding of the human condition — it’s taught us about war, medicine, politics, news, culture, technology, and never ceases to entertain us.
 But without people, photography might have been somewhat pointless.
 It is this single act of capturing a person which has brought us to where we are today.
 As the old proverb says, “a picture is worth a thousand words.”
 In this case, I don’t think anything else could be more telling.